Elimination Communication

 What is Elimination Communication (EC)?

-Elimination communication is a practice where a caregiver watches for an infant to signal the need to pee or poop and holds the baby over a waste receptacle.
+Elimination communication is a practice in which a caregiver watches for an infant to signal the need to pee or poop and holds the baby over a waste receptacle.
 It may also be called infant potty training or infant hygiene.

 My experience with Elimination Communication

 While diapers do offer an undeniable level of convenience, I chose to practice elimination communication with my son starting at five months old.
-For me, the benefits were well worth the initial effort it took to begin EC.
+For me personally, the benefits were well worth the initial effort it took to begin EC.

 Why did I wait until 5 months to begin Elimination Communication?

-When I first read about it, I thought it was crazy and that there was no way it would work.
+I will be completely honest with you.
+When I first read about it, I thought it was wild and that there was no way it would work.
 I was a firm believer that infants can’t control or sense when they need to eliminate waste.
-I was also somewhat concerned that training early could be detrimental if I made using the toileting a source of stress, or if my son felt like he had to “hold it” until someone could help him to the toilet.
+I was also somewhat concerned that training too early could be detrimental if I made using the toilet a source of stress, or if my son felt like he had to “hold it” until someone could help him to the toilet.
+It was a bit of a head-scratching moment at first, but I started to do some digging online about EC.

-After researching some of the history, I did find some very strict and rigid early potty training protocols that were detrimental; however, EC is nothing like these practices, although it is often lumped in with the term “infant potty training.”
+After researching some of the history, I did find some very strict and rigid early potty training protocols that were detrimental.
+However, EC is nothing like these practices, although it is often (unfortunately) lumped in with the term “infant potty training.”

-One day I decided to hold him over the toilet and make the recommended “shhh” sound and see what happens.
-Guess what… he peed.
-Then I tried it again, with my husband this time, to make sure it wasn’t a fluke.
-And it happened again.
+Anyway, the only thing I had left to do was to try out elimination communication.
+So, one day, I decided to hold my son over the toilet and make the recommended “shhh” sound and see what happens.
+Guess what…?
+He peed.
+Then I tried it again, with my husband this time, just to make absolutely sure it wasn’t a fluke.
+And it happened again!
+Needless to say, I was really impressed.

-It took us about a week and a few observation times and then we were off to the races and on track with EC!
+After that eye-opener, I purchased Andrea Olson’s book, Go Diaper Free for 0-18 months.
+From then, it took us about a week and a few observation times, and we were off to the races and on track with EC!

-I practice part-time EC with my son, meaning during the day we catch poops and most pees.
-We use cloth diapers as a backup.
-When we are out and about, we often just use diapers and do not practice EC.
+I practice part-time EC with my son, which means that during the day, we catch poops and most pees.
+As a backup, we do use cloth diapers.
+When we are out and about with the family, we often just use diapers and do not practice EC.

-While he will hold his waste for short periods of time, he doesn’t hold it past the point of comfort.
+While my son will hold his waste for short periods of time, he doesn’t hold it past the point of comfort.
 He will wiggle around and signal a few times, and if I don’t take him to the potty, he simply goes in his diaper.
-This was important to me to ensure I was not causing him discomfort waiting to use the toilet.
+This was especially important to me because it ensured that I wasn’t causing him any discomfort if he felt the need to wait to use the toilet.

 • Reduces waste